Chapter 4: Cats, Cases, and Crushes (JB)

 “Look sweetheart, I’m sorry you lost your cat but, if we’re being honest, you girls lose your stuff all the time.
 I have two sisters and they can’t find their own butts with four hands.
 We’re on a dangerous mission here, we don’t have time for your average missing pet case.
 We’re trying to stop the third, fourth, or even the fifth Reich over here!”

 Jimmy looked it over and nodded, murmuring to himself as he took in the details.
-“Right,” he said, “and did he run away because he wants to change his name?”
+“Right,” he said, “and did he run away because he wants to change his stupid name?”
 After convincing Lizzy that he was only kidding, which was no easy task considering he wasn’t, I told her our names in return.

 She was shy, reserved, but had a great smile when you could coax a small one out.
 I assured her that we could handle it and I made great care to fold a copy of the poster and put it in my pocket.
-I had a feeling I would use the phone number on it.
+I had a feeling I would need the phone number on it.

 After a few more minutes of clumsy conversation, we all parted ways, Jimmy desperate to return to the clubhouse to discuss this stupid case so he could wrap it up and go back to hunting evil old Germans.